 What procedures are involved in a smile makeover?

-When you get a smile makeover in Manhattan, Dr. Kate Brayman and our friendly staff strive to make your experience and comfortable and pain free as possible.
+When you get a smile makeover on Long Island NY, Dr. Kate Brayman and our friendly staff strive to make your experience and comfortable and pain free as possible.
 By using high-tech dental equipment such as the Magic Wand, which offers a computer operated and painless anesthesia, we create the most relaxing and safe environment possible.
 A smile makeover may include: